moead-framework/framework/README.md

 The goal  is to provide a modular framework for scientists and researchers interested in experimenting with MOEA/D and its numerous variants.

-The documentation is available here: [https://moead-framework.github.io/documentation/](https://moead-framework.github.io/documentation/html/index.html) and can be edited on this repository: [https://github.com/moead-framework/documentation](https://github.com/moead-framework/documentation).
+The documentation is available here: [https://moead-framework.github.io/framework/](https://moead-framework.github.io/framework/html/index.html) and can be edited in the folder docs of this repository.

 # Installation instructions